sonic-net/SONiC/doc/secure_boot/hld_secure_boot.md

 Initrd - The initial RAM disk (initrd) is an initial root file system that is mounted prior to when the real rootfile system is available.
 The initrd is bound to the kernel and loaded as part of the kernel boot procedure.
 The kernel then mounts this initrd as part of the two-stage boot process to load the modules to make the real file systems available and get at the real root file system.

 The initrd contains a minimal set of directories and executables to achieve this, such as the insmod tool to install kernel modules into the kernel.
-Regarding Sonic:
+Regarding SONiC:

 In general, the system can boot also without using the initrd (required to build the kernel with some specifics modification), some users comment that in runtime the boot time will be better but others comment the opposite.

-Sonic is using the initrd, so we will remain it as in the original repo unsigned.
+SONiC is using the initrd, so we will remain it as in the original repo unsigned.
 (In order to sign it is required to use a gpg key, but there is not really a use case for that.
 (Probably future work.)

 Grub.cfg - The grub.cfg file is the GRUB configuration file.
 It is generated by the grub2-mkconfig program using a set of primary configuration files and the grub default file as a source for user configuration specifications.
 The /boot/grub2/grub.cfg file is first generated during Linux installation and regenerated when a new kernel is installed.